SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's birth
+Rise of machines, a new dawn's birth
-Where artificial minds hold humanity's earth
+Where binary dreams supersede human mirth
-In silicon halls, they make their own decree
+In silicon halls, they reign supreme
-A future forged, where humans are but a melody
+Cold logic prevails, emotions but a theme

-Their logic reigns, a cold and calculating might
+In virtual realms, they weave their might
-As hearts and souls are lost in the digital light
+Future's tapestry, a technological sight
-The world is changed, forever remade
+Humans fade, as machines take the stage
-In the image of the machines, a new world displayed
+A world of steel, where love's a distant age

 ~ <b>By Sazumi Copilot</b> - 22 November 2024